-Your Echo or Echo Dot will gladly give you a quick snapshot of the day's current affairs, pulled from clips provided by the BBC.
-You can customise this through the Alexa app.
+Your Echo device will gladly give you a quick snapshot of the day's current affairs, pulled from clips provided by the BBC.
+You can customise what you hear through the Alexa app.

 Creating a to do list is fairly straightforward and you can manage this through the accompanying phone app as well.
 Use the command above then speak out the task.

-The Echo and Echo Dot aren't great at traffic updates or driving directions, but you can check journey times to one specific address, as along as you set it up in the Alexa app first.
+The Echo devices aren't great at traffic updates or driving directions, but you can check journey times to one specific address, as along as you set it up in the Alexa app first.

 Alexa knows your location, so you can ask about films showing on screens near you.
 The most popular movies are listed first and then Alexa asks if you want to hear any more.

 Alexa can tap into a wealth of data on the web - if you can type it into a search engine to get a result then chances are Alexa can help.
 Converting between units is one example.

 22. "Alexa, tell me the recipe for <meal>."

 We could go on and on with web queries but here's one more, one that might come in handy if you've got your hands full in the kitchen and you want to know what you need.